#SouthernCharm Elizabeth Madison Says Her Beautiful Marriage Turned Toxic

-The Southern Charm longest-married couple, Elizabeth and J.D.
-Madison are calling it quits and living apart.
+Southern Charm‘s longest-married couple, Elizabeth and J.D.
+Madison, are calling it quits and living apart.
 Before the current season of Southern Charm, neither Elizabeth nor J.D.
 Madison had spoken out about their marriage ending, but now, fans of Southern Charm have heard from J.D.
 Madison and Elizabeth’s confidante, Naomie Olindo.
 Until now.
 Elizabeth Madison has finally broken her silence and is talking about why she and J.D. are no longer together in real life or on Southern Charm.

 Elizabeth Madison Of Southern Charm Says Her Relationship With J.D.
 Turned Toxic